top of page

 How Does the Process Work?

-To prepare a quote, honors board manufacturers generally need just a few essential details.
+To prepare a quote, honors board manufacturers need a few key details.
 From that point, they can provide a basic design proof and a price for the board.
+How do you gather that information, make the right choice, and ensure everything is perfect?

-The first consideration is: what material do you think would best your needs?
+The first consideration is: What material do you think would best suit your needs?

 Honours Board Material Options